KanoComputing/mercury/README.rst

 Tests are written with `Google Test <https://github.com/google/googletest>`_.
 Conan will handle installing all the dependencies here.
 Coverage reports are generated with ``lcov`` and a report can be found in ``coverage/index.html`` after running the tests.

+   make test-library will only cover the core library tests, explained above make test-python to run the Python3 tests only.
+Note that these tests can also run on the target installation system.
+You need to have ``make`` and ``python-pytest`` tools installed.

 Lint
 ----